-The objectives of the project were to develop a set of propositions which would guide the next phase of Santander Digital Transformation programme.
+The objective of the Online Banking project was to develop a set of propositions which would guide the next phase of Santander Digital Transformation programme.
 An extensible development framework was needed which would broaden and deepen the relationship with customers and guarantee a successful outcome for future initiatives.

 The main business objectives were: